The 3-Phase Divorce Housing Journey

 The goal of the stabilization phase is simple: create breathing room before making irreversible housing decisions.

 Divorce is emotional by nature.
-When housing decisions are made in that emotional peak, they are often the ones people wish they could undo later.
-In this phase, the most common thoughts usually are:
+When housing decisions are made in that emotional peak, they’re often the ones people wish they could undo later.
+In this phase, the most common thoughts are usually:

 • Can I afford this house on my own?